 unfamiliar with technical terms, need simple and clear explanations,

 and expect examples that clearly illustrate theoretical concepts.

 are rated on the ITA Test?

-on language, we also give feedback on teaching skills and familiarity
+on teaching skills (although we give feedback on presentation skills and

 Can students retake the ITA test?